18F/blogging-guide/pages/publishing-process.md

 ---
 ```

-Go back to the issue in blog-drafts, edit the issue description, and paste in a link to your draft.
+3. Go back to the issue in blog-drafts, edit the issue description, and paste in a link to your draft.
+4. Change the milestone on the issue to “author writing.”

 ## To edit: How do I get my post edited?

 Once the post is drafted and ready to be edited by the blog team:

-1. Move it to the `to edit` milestone.
+1. Move it to the “to edit” milestone.
-1. A member of the blog team will edit the post and work with you to
-resolve any issues.
+1. A member of the blog team will assign themselves the post when they have WIP limit space, edit the post, and work with you to resolve any issues.
-1. After you've resolved any edits with the blog team, send the draft to any outside agency or other 18F team who needs to review the post.
+1. After you've resolved any edits with the blog team, a member of the blog team will change the milestone to “ready to approve.”

 ## Ready to approve: How do I get my post approved?

-When a post has been cleared by the blog team and any outside
-reviewers, a blog team member will take responsibility for getting the post approved and published.
+When a post has been cleared by the blog team, the editor will work with you to determine if they are any outside stakeholders or other 18F teams that need to review the post.
+Once the post has cleared those people, a blog team member will take responsibility for getting the post approved by GSA and published.
 They will:

-- Move it to the `ready to approve` milestone
+- Add the post to the editorial calendar
-- Tag Brett and Gia in the Google Doc draft for approval.
+- Send the post to Brett and Gia for approval in a Friday morning email
-- Add the labels `for review -ocia` and `for review- ocm`.
+- Add the labels “for review -ocia” and “for review -ocm”

 Brett and Gia need to actively approve the post before it can be published.
-As each person approves the post, a member of the blog team with remove the appropriate `for review` label and will check the boxes in the issue description.
+They may loop in other stakeholders to review a post, depending on the content.
+As each person approves the post, a member of the blog team with remove the appropriate “for review” label and will check the boxes in the issue description.
 Our Infrastructure Director, Noah Kunin, must approve any communications regarding cloud.gov, an Authority to Operate (ATO), or security in general.

 If your post is announcing an 18F project that collaborates with an
 outside agency, or if you're providing an update or more information on